NielsVandenBroeck/COMP_Compiler/README.md

 Compiler From Stein Vandenbroeke and Niels Van den Broeck

 ### Implemented Features ###
+All features work for both LLVM and Mips

 - Project 1
   - (mandatory) Binary operations +, -, *, and /.
   - (mandatory) Binary operations >, <, and ==.